Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 You can use Metform anywhere with Elementor to create an Elementor contact form.
 Also, you can use it with any editor with a built-in form shortcode.
 Utilizing the shortcode support for customization is easy.

 == Manage Submissions ==
 Your online form submission data can be saved in admin.
-So, it will send data to form admin and also sent Confirmation Email to form users.
+So, it will send data to the form admin and also send a Confirmation Email to form users.

 == File Upload ==
-Want your users to upload files from your online form? no worries we have a file upload option with our Elementor form builder Metform.
+Want your users to upload files from your online form? no worries we have a file upload option with our Elementor form builder MetForm.

 == Export form entries as CSV ==
 Want to Export form entries as CSV?
 Yes, you can do that too with the Metform Elementor form builder addon.